thundercore/developers-portal/docs/erc20-smart-contract.md

 };
 ```

-2. Launching a localchain to test your contract
-By the local blockchain, you can test your contract without cost real token on your computer.
-We recommend that use [Ganache](https://www.trufflesuite.com/ganache) GUI.
-If your are familiar with command line, you can install cli tool by the following command.
+2. Launching a local chain to test our contract.
+By using a local blockchain, we can test our contract without consuming real tokens.
+We recommend using [Ganache](https://www.trufflesuite.com/ganache).
+Download the Ganache GUI or install the CLI tool with the following command.

 ```bash
 npm install -g ganache-cli